bubblegumsoldier/selenium-print/README.md

 `selenium-print` is an open-source Python package that enables printing HTML to PDF using the Selenium framework.
 This package is especially useful when you want to render dynamic content that requires a JS engine or ajax calls to a server or complex layouts using state-of-the-art CSS like grid, flexbox, media queries or transform.

 Note: This library uses [selenium](https://github.com/SeleniumHQ/selenium) which in turn requires the installation of the Google Chrome browser as well as a chromedriver.
-This librarydoes not support any other browser at the moment.
+This library does not support any other browser at the moment.
 This makes it **not a lightweight solution** for generating PDF files.
 But it does make an easy to setup PDF generation solution that supports ALL browser functionality.
 Also note that starting a selenium browser is not very fast either, so if your priority is not ease-of-use, but performance, this is not the library for you.
 Although in benchmarks with [weasyprint](https://github.com/Kozea/WeasyPrint), which seems to also have one of the most impressive HTML/CSS support, this framework beat it by an average of 33% time decrease.

 ## Features